-This is a one-semester comprehensive introduction to the major concepts of modern biology.
-It studies the characteristics, structure, function, diversity, and inter-relationships of living organisms with an emphasis of areas of human concern.
-Three hours of lecture per week.
+This course is a one-semester comprehensive introduction to the major concepts of modern biology.
+It studies the characteristics, structure, function, diversity, and inter-relationships of living organisms with an emphasis on areas of human concern.
+The class incorporates laboratory, technology (through word processing, spreadsheets, electronic presentations, and the Internet), research, writing, reading, cooperative learning, and public speaking experiences in biology.
+Three hours of lecture and two hours of laboratory.
 Pre-requisite: None.
 Co-requisite: BIOL 111L.
 Fall.